dominikh/gutter/README.md

 (as fonts may support subsets of a script only).

 - TODO font metadata (it's hella inconsistent)
-- TODO fontforge configuration (it's hella lacking)
+- TODO fontconfig configuration (it's hella lacking)
-- TODO fontforge API (doesn't use BCP 47 tags, making selecting by script harder)
+- TODO fontconfig API (doesn't use BCP 47 tags, making selecting by script harder)

 We _could_ depend on Noto fonts and forego font fallback altogether, requiring users to install the appropriate Noto fonts if they want to be able to see some